flowroute/flowroute-numbers-python/README.md

 #####Usage
 `pnc.list_area_and_exchange()`

-The method can take the following parameters:
+The method takes the following parameters:

 | Parameter | Required | Usage                                                         |
 |-----------|----------|---------------------------------------------------------------|